myprofit/myprofit.github.io/README.md

-Fast and easy to use crypto profit calculator
+Fast simple and easy

-# Crypto profit calculator
+#Crypto profit calculator

-Help you calculate fast and easy your cryptocurrency profit
+help you calculate your cryptocurrency profit

 <b>What it calculate:</b>
 1. Quantity of coin you get by buying it at certain price